Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 ### Preparation

-Part 1 and Part 2 will be a combination of discussion and individual writing:
+Part 1 and Part 2 are a combination of discussion and individual writing:

 - Each individual should have note-taking materials
 - Bring up any Git references, resources, lessons, and notes